hpc-maths/samurai/docs/source/reference/finite_volume_schemes.rst

 --------------------------------------

 Flux-based, non-conservative schemes also exist.
-Exemples can be found in two-phase flow simulation: while the scheme remains conservative within each phase, non-conservative fluxes can be computed at the interface between phases.
+Examples can be found in two-phase flow simulation: while the scheme remains conservative within each phase, non-conservative fluxes can be computed at the interface between phases.

 We recall :math:`V_L` and :math:`V_R`, the two cells sharing the face :math:`F`, and ordered in the direction of the corresponding Cartesian vector
 (i.e., in the x-direction, :math:`V_L` and :math:`V_R` are the left and right cells, respectively).